anniavd/jest-RPG/README.md

 # Description

-Jest RPG an RPG with characters, enemies, and a game object.
+Jest RPG is a Back-end app,an RPG with characters, enemies and a game object.
 The user will have the choice to attack or use a potion to increase one of their three stats: strength, agility, and health.

 # Table of Contents